Fast, Cheap & Out of Control: Reception

 The film received positive reviews from critics including Roger Ebert and A. O. Scott.
-On Rotten Tomatoes, it holds a rating of 91% based on 33 reviews.
 Several critics called it one of the best films of 1997.
 Ebert wrote that "Errol Morris has long since moved out of the field of traditional documentary.
 Like his subjects, he is arranging the materials of life according to his own notions.
 They control shrubs, lions, robots and rats, and he controls them.
 Fast, Cheap & Out of Control doesn't fade from the mind the way so many assembly line thrillers do.
 Its images lodge in the memory.
 To paraphrase the old British beer ad, Errol Morris refreshes the parts the others do not reach."

 Soundtrack

-The film's musical score was composed Caleb Sampson and performed by the Alloy Orchestra.
+The film's musical score was composed by Caleb Sampson and performed by the Alloy Orchestra.
 It is characterized as circus-like, sometimes frenzied or haunting, and features percussion (particularly mallets and xylophones) to give it a metallic, technological or futuristic flavor.
 A theme from the score appeared on Leonard Maltin's Critic's Choice Best Movie Themes of the 90s compilation soundtrack.

 The film is available on VHS and DVD, while the soundtrack is available on CD.